 Your short-term memory is responsible for holding a small amount of information for a short period of time.
 This information is processed through the sensory memory in your short-term memory.
 The short-term memory holds this small amount of information in an active, quickly accessible state.
 The memories stored within the short-term memory will last for about 10 to 15 seconds.

-Take remembering a phone number while you are entering the number before you call it.
+Say you're remembering a phone number while you are dial the number before you call it.
 You read a couple of digits, try to remember them and enter the digits.
 At this moment you remember the digits and probably recalling the digits within your head, while you’ll forget them in the long term.
 In this situation, you are using your short-term memory.

 The working memory